UnaCloud/UnaCloud2/README.md

 ##Pre-Configuration
 After downloading project, modify configuration file config.properties (for all installation options).
-Note: Vagrant Installation Option configuration file has default values currently, we recommend at least to change passwords in file and IP address in WEB_FILE_SERVER_URL, CONTROL_SERVER_IP y FILE_SERVER_IP variables by IP address host.
+Note: Vagrant Installation Option configuration file has default values currently, we recommend at least to change passwords in file and IP_FOR_UNACLOUD word in WEB_FILE_SERVER_URL, CONTROL_SERVER_IP y FILE_SERVER_IP variables by IP address defined for UnaCloud Server.

 Set following properties: